 “I’m not sure I would have been such a successful college student without the CAP program.
 The program provided me with all the information I needed to know from academics to social life on campus.
 Having the comfort of personal advisement meetings and weekly University 101 classes was a great resource and a wonderful experience.”

-Thiat is an international student from Lagos, Nigeria that started the CAP Program in 2007.
-After the first year at Pace University she had a cumulative GPA of 3.04 and then following two semesters continued to work hard and earned a 3.42 and then a 3.60 GPA.
-She now maintains a 3.33 overall as she heads into her senior year for the fall of 2010.
+Thiat is an international student from Lagos, Nigeria who began her time at Pace in the CAP Program.
+After the first year at Pace University she had a cumulative GPA of 3.04, and then the following two semesters she continued to work hard and earned a 3.42 and then a 3.60 GPA.
+She maintained a 3.33 overall as she heads into her senior year.

 Thiat plans on participating and volunteering - as a photographer - in the New York City Annual AIDS Walk, as well as returning to her on-campus job as a Pace University Tour Guide, a position she has continuously enjoyed serving in.
 With her senior year approaching, she plans to further her education and pursue a Master’s Degree in either Sociology or Mass Communication and Media Studies.
 One of her main goals in life is to contribute to the continuous fight for human rights and the alleviation of global poverty and suffering.